tanimislam/howdy/docs/source/index.rst

 Here are some things I would like to finish.

-* Fill out documentation for all the CLIs and GUIs.
+* Fill out documentation for all the CLIs (|cbox|) and GUIs.
-* Fill out documentation for the lower level APIs.
+* Fill out documentation for the lower level APIs (|cbox|) and the GUI APIs.
-* Fill out help dialogs for the CLIs and GUIs.
+* Fill out help dialogs for the GUIs.
 * Complete the testing suite.
-* Streamline the OAuth2 authentication process, and provide more logical authorization and verification work flows.
+* Streamline the OAuth2_ authentication process, and provide more logical authorization and verification work flows.
-* Transition GUIs to use PyQt5_, with the eventual use of fbs_.
+* Transition GUIs to use PyQt5_ (|cbox|), with the eventual use of fbs_.

+.. |cbox| unicode:: U+2611 ..
+BALLOT BOX WITH CHECK

 .. these are the links
 .. _unofficial_plex_api: https://github.com/Arcanemagus/plex-api/wiki
 .. _Plex: https://plex.tv